kubermatic/docs/content/kubermatic/v2.14/upgrading/2.8_to_2.9/_index.en.md

 #### Ark

-Ark 0.10 requires significant changes to the chart configuation in your `values.yaml`.
+Ark 0.10 requires significant changes to the chart configuration in your `values.yaml`.
 Please consult the `values.yaml` inside the chart to learn more about the new configuration structure.
-For exsiting backups, Heptio provides a script to migrate them.
+For existing backups, Heptio provides a script to migrate them.
 Consult the [official upgrade guide](https://heptio.github.io/ark/v0.10.0/upgrading-to-v0.10) for more information.

 #### cert-manager